dhcwg/yang/README.md

 For development of the DHCPv6 client/server and relay YANG models and authoring of the corresponding I-D.

-pyang --sample-xml-skeleton-defaults -p ../ietf/yang/standard/ietf/RFC ietf-dhcpv6-client.yang
+pyang -f sample-xml-skeleton --sample-xml-skeleton-default -p ../ietf/yang/standard/ietf/RFC ietf-dhcpv6-client.yang